 '/login'

-FormRequest.from_response() only works cleanly when the spider targets the right form, so inspect the live page first and use formcss, formid, or formname when more than one form is present.
+FormRequest.from_response() works best when it targets the correct form, so use formcss, formid, formname, or formxpath when the page contains more than one form.
 Related: How to submit a form in a Scrapy spider

 import scrapy